 There is more to see and do around Tepoztlán than just hike to Tepozteco.
 The former convent of a parish church set back from the main road plays home to another regional history museum, and I’ve heard that there are balnearios (natural mineral springs) in the area.
 Vero and I, however, gave that all a miss in favor of cold refreshment.
 She spotted a heladería (ice cream parlor) called Santa Clara on the edge of town when we first arrived from Cuernavaca.
 I already knew of her love affair with ice cream.
 I pointed out several other heladerías on our way back towards the bus station, but for Vero, only Santa Clara would do.

 I once again marveled at the thru-traffic as we rode the bus back to Cuernavaca.
-The bus dropped us off near the Central Market, which is a labyrinthine commercial behemoth that sprawls over several levels and even traverses a major thoroughfare via a pedestrian bridge that must be straining under the weight of so many tianguis.
+The bus dropped us off near the Central Market, which is a labyrinthine commercial behemoth that sprawls over several levels and even traverses a major thoroughfare via a pedestrian bridge that simply must be straining under the weight of so many tianguis.
 We finally found an exit that deposited us two blocks from the zócalo, then made a beeline for our hotel and one last dip in the pool.

 The next morning was Easter Sunday, and time to return to Mexico City.
 I remember stopping at an ATM machine and then being yelled at by a Good Samaritan that I had forgotten to remove my card from the machine.
 There are nice people everywhere, and Mexico is filled with them. 🙂